niallduane/barf/Readme.md

-# Barf
+# Tada

 A CLI that creates a dotnet solution built on clean architecture.
 Under the hood, it uses dotnet templates to create the solution.

-Every Barf solution contains
+Every Tada solution contains

 * Database setup (Sql Server[Default] or Mysql)
 * Api project with swagger configuration